 1. Explain the text you read to them.

-Whether the congregation uses the lectionary, reads through a book of the Bible chapter by chapter, or lets the preacher pick the text, your job remains clear: you need to take that text and bring them deeper into it.
+Whether the congregation uses the lectionary, reads through a book of the Bible chapter by chapter, or lets the preacher pick the text, your job remains clear: When you preach a sermon, you need to take that text and bring them deeper into it.

 You may not be a great Bible scholar.
 But you have had some graduate study in the area, and we all expect you to spend part of the week digging into that text.